pjaos/drive_mobility_scooter_battery_dock/README.md

 # Drive Mobility Scooter Dock.
 I built this dock for a drive mobility scooter battery.
-The dock uses the battery charger supplied with the mobility scooter to charge the battery and simply connects this to the battery.
+The dock uses the battery charger supplied with the mobility scooter to charge the battery.

-A panel meter in the dock is used to measure the voltage and current when charging.
+A panel meter in the dock is used to show the voltage and current when charging.

-The mobility scooter model that this project was generated for is the [AutoFold Elite](https://drivedevilbiss.co.uk/our-products/powered-mobility-wheelchairs/scooters/folding-scooters/autofold-elite).
+The mobility scooter model that this project was generated for, is the [AutoFold Elite](https://drivedevilbiss.co.uk/our-products/powered-mobility-wheelchairs/scooters/folding-scooters/autofold-elite).

 # Hardware
 I 3D printed the case parts detailed in the case folder.
 These were created using FreeCad V1.0.
 There are three required parts, the top, base and the pogo pin panel.
 I printed these using Bambulab PETG-CF filament on a Bambulab X1C printer.